Program

 Speakers

-This session will focus on building a case for prioritizing legacy giving among in our communities.
-We will take a deep dive into the business, moral and relational case for endowment development and the related impacts of each.
-Further, we will explore the role of the FRD professional in incorporating legacy giving into our individual donor engagement work, communication channels and professional development and training for our FRD teams.
+This session will focus on building a case for prioritizing legacy giving among in our communities, at all times, and how these critical funds play a role in good times and challenging ones.
+We will take a deeper dive into the benefits of endowment and legacy giving for donors and fundholders, for Federations, and for broader Jewish Community.
+Further, we will explore the role of the FRD professional in incorporating legacy giving into our individual donor engagement work, communication channels andprofessional development and training for our FRD teams.

 Speakers